 2 tablespoons of fresh lime juice, 1 to 2 limes

-In a large mixing bowl, add all the ingredients from the list above, toss to combine.
+In a large mixing bowl, add the apple cider vinegar, fresh lime juice, granulated sugar, kosher salt, and fresh-ground black pepper.
+Whisk thoroughly to combine.
+Next, add all the ingredients from the list above, and toss to combine.
 Refrigerate until ready to serve.

 Serve as a side dish or as a bed for grilled shrimp.